sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_multithreading_new.rst

 one thread when processing filters.
 This is useful if you have more than one cpu/core or hyperthreading, so nearly always.

-Some specific filters, multithreading can cause problems.

-Such filters can specify themselves as single-instance filters, other parts of the script can still be multithreaded.

-The abbreviation MT is used for multithreading.
+In this document the abbreviation MT is used for multithreading.

 On startup default MT mode is "MT_MULTI_INSTANCE".
 Plugins or SetFilterMTMode can override this.

-Source filters are auto detected by Avisynth and are always set to MT_SERIALIZED (no threaded calls)

 AviSynth+ does the multithreading differently than classic Avisynth 2.6.

 In AviSynth+, you specify the MT-mode for only specific filters, and those filters will then automatically use their own mode, even if there were other MT-modes in between.
 This means that for old filters you can specify all the MT modes at the beginning without polluting your script.